forax/design-pattern-reloaded/src/main/java/decorator/README.md

 ## Relation with the Proxy Pattern

-A proxy is a decorator with a different intent, it's the idea to intercept method calls to do cross-cutting operations like logging, authentication, caching, etc.
+A proxy is a decorator, so it implements an interface and delegate to an instance of that interface but it has a different intent, the idea to intercept method calls to do cross-cutting operations like logging, authentication, caching, etc.

-Here is an example of a Coffee that logs its cost.
+Here is an example of a proxy, a Coffee that logs its cost.

 ```java
 record LoggingCoffee(Coffee coffee) {